 Level 1 gowns handle basic protection for low-risk environments, such as standard patient care or visitor use.
 They serve as a light barrier against fluids but are not designed for heavy exposure.
 Best suited for routine checkups or areas where bodily fluids contact is minimal.

-Level 2: Low Risk
+Level 2 Isolation Gown: Low Risk Environments

 Designed for blood draws, suturing, and ICU work, Level 2 gowns offer enhanced fluid resistance compared to Level 1.
 They provide a balance of protection and breathability, making them suitable for light fluid exposure.

-Level 3: Moderate Risk
+Level 3Isolation Gown: Moderate Risk Environments

 In emergency rooms, trauma units, Level 3 gowns offer stronger protection against fluid penetration.
 They are designed for arterial blood draws, IV insertions, and procedures with moderate fluid exposure.
 These gowns provide greater coverage and durability.